 The Interview Process

 Straight up, the interview process was long.
 Like, 9 steps long.
 Toward the end, I kept thinking “Surely this is the last step!”.
 There was the initial application with cover letter, a questionnaire, an initial “how’s it going, tell us about yourself call”, a couple of technical interviews and another chat or 2 with different members of the team.
 Ok, so, YNAB has a rigorous hiring process, to be sure.
 However, I now know, from the inside, that when YNAB posts a job, there are hundreds and hundreds of applications submitted.
 And, the quality of candidates is very high.
 So, I’ve learned the reason the process is so long is because they want to be sure they have the right people in place and they have the fortunate luxury of being very selective and careful.
-It was worth the wait.

 The First Week